Erikson’s 8 Stages of Development

 1) Basic Trust vs. Mistrust, Infancy (1-2 years)

-As infants we ask ourselves if we can trust the world and we wonder if it’s safe.
+As infants, we ask ourselves if we can trust the world and we wonder if it’s safe.
 We learn that if we can trust someone now, we can also trust others in the future.
 If we experience fear, we develop doubt and mistrust.
 The key to our development is our mother.
-As infants we ask ourselves if we can trust the world and we wonder if it’s safe.

 In our early childhood, we experience ourselves and discover our body.
 We ask: is it okay to be me?
 If we are allowed to discover ourselves, then we develop self-confidence.
 If we are not, we can develop shame and self-doubt.
 Both parents now play a major role.

 3) Initiative vs. Guilt, Preschool Age (4-5 years)